mTarik12/budgetProject_softserve/README.md

 If I had more time I would:

-- Put budget app on the server
+- Implement client server architecture
-- Connect to the DB
+- Use db as a persistent data storage (mongoDB)
-- Rewrite using React.js
+- Refactor using React.js
 - Adapt for mobile version using React Native
-- Put budget app on the docker with all its environment
+- Wrap server in docker container
 - Unit tests
 - Enhance look&feel of the app